Need more adventure in your life?

 Make sure that you allow several hours for your visit to Conner Prairie.

 There is a LOT to see both inside and out!
-If you get hungry there is a restaurant on-site with reasonable prices.
+If you get hungry there is a restaurant on-site at reasonable prices.
 If you visit in the fall, you will also want to check out the Apple Store with lots of apple-themed treats and goodies.

 4. Solve the Mystery in the Nick of Time